xpack/web-jekyll/pages/install.md

 If this is your first encounter with **npm**, you need to install the [Node.js](https://nodejs.org) ECMAScript (JavaScript) run-time.
-The process is straightforward and does not pollute the system locations significantly;
+The process is straightforward and does not pollute the system locations;
 there are two Node versions, **LTS** (**Long Term Service**) and **Current**; generally it is safer to use **LTS**, especially on Windows.